-The Energy Access and Development Program (EADP) a is a non-profit and non-governmental organisation that links links development cooperation with engineering, scientific research, networking, consulting, and advisory.
+The Energy Access and Development Program (EADP) a is a non-profit and non-governmental organisation that links international development toengineering, scientific research, networking, consulting, and advisory.
 As such, EADP is an interdisciplinary think tank that engages in the academic and political discourse but also a member of the international civil society that acts on the field and implements sustainable development projects.

 Headquartered in the context of the German capital, smart-city Berlin, the program builds a permanent bridge between Europe and the wider Middle East, especially Yemen, Turkey, and Lebanon.
-Its members reflect diversity in ethnicity as well as profession and have an international background, often from the region.
+Its members reflect diversity in ethnicity and profession , have an international background, and mostly from the region.
 Our team of experts ranges from economists to engineers and includes policy analysts as well as community specialists.
 This heterogeneity allows EADP to engage in and push the boundaries between fields, countries, and institutions.

 The provision of affordable and clean energy access is one of our main goals.
 Energy poverty haunts low-income areas in various ways and with devastating consequences.
 The lack of modern energy (infrastructure) is not only an obstacle to economic activity but it has a direct effect on human well-being.
 Substitutes, such as diesel and traditional biomass, are not only insufficient but they create intense dangers to residents’ health, espeically women and children.
 Clean energy access pushes forward health, education, economy, and social development.

 Yet, we understand sustainable development as a holistic process.
-As backed by the UN definition of 17 Sustainable Development Goals, change is required in all dimensions and includes technology, economics, policy, society and culture.
-Therefore, EADP’s engagement is by no means limited to energy and engineering but aims at multiple levels and various complimentary angles.
+As backed by the UN definition of 17 Sustainable Development Goals, change is required in all dimensions and includes technology, economics, policy, society, and culture.
+Therefore, EADP’s engagement is by no means limited to energy and engineering, but it aims at multiple levels and various complimentary angles.
 Besides including connected sectors, such as water, health, natural resources, and governance, we offer a broad range of services in line with our goals:

 • Interdisciplinary, applied research & analyses • Consultancy & advisory • Teaching & training • Integrated design and implementation of technical solutions (esp. off-grid design) • Production and dissemination of information material • Assistance and quality assurance in development cooperation • Awareness-raising & advocating sustainable development • Networking & dialogue facilitation

 Initially founded in 2015 as Energy and Development Project – part of Berlin Institute of Technology (TU Berlin) –, EADP was rebranded with its current name in late 2016.
-Since 2018, EADP belongs to the list of charitable organisations recognised by the German state.
+Since 2018, EADP belongs to the list of charitable organisations recognised by the Federal Republic of Germany.